Skip to content

 Increase the size of your domain's Amazon EBS volumes

-If your domain uses Amazon EBS volumes for storage, then increase the size of the EBS volumes.
-The node's instance type or Elasticsearch version type determines the maximum volume size.
-For example, 512 GiB is the maximum volume size for Elasticsearch version 1.5.
+If your domain uses Amazon Elastic Block Store (Amazon EBS) volumes for storage, then increase the size of the EBS volumes.

-Note: If you use Amazon Elastic Compute Cloud (Amazon EC2) I3 instances for data storage, then add nodes to your cluster or scale up your instance type.
+Note: If you use Amazon EC2 I3 instances for data storage, then add nodes to your cluster or scale up your instance type.
+When you scale your instance, you might cause a blue/green deployment.

 Note: If you reduce the domain's replica count, then the fault tolerance reduces.
 It's a best practice to configure at least one replica for each index.

-Create a backup of unwanted indexes to your Amazon Simple Storage Service (Amazon S3) bucket.
+First, create a backup of unwanted indexes to your Amazon Simple Storage Service (Amazon S3) bucket.
+You can use automated snapshots that OpenSearch Service takes to restore your instance.
 Then, delete the indexes from your OpenSearch Service cluster to free up disk space.

-Note: Before you create backups, you must make a manual snapshot repository.
+It's a best practice to also take manual snapshots.
+Before you create a manual backup, you must make a manual snapshot repository.

 To check the creation date of indexes, run the following command: